HarrisonLeach1/NameSayer/README.md

 * It is only runnable on a Linux OS

-* The system must have ffmpeg installed, to install type the following into the terminal:
+* The system must have ffmpeg installed, to install type the following command into the terminal:
 ```shell
 $ sudo apt-get install ffmpeg
 ```